pulumi/docs/reference/programming-model.md

 Config values can be retrieved using [config.get] or [config.require].
 Using `get` will return `undefined` if the configuration value was not provided, and `require` will raise an exception with a helpful error message to prevent the deployment from continuing.

 Configuration values are always stored as strings, but can be parsed as richly typed values.
-For example, [config.getNumer] will convert the string value to a number and return a `Number`value instead of a string.
+For example, [config.getNumber] will convert the string value to a number and return a `Number` value instead of a string.
 It will raise an exception if the value cannot be parsed as a number.

 For richer structured data, the [config.getObject] method can be used to parse JSON values.
 For example, following `pulumi config set data '{"active": true, "nums": [1,2,3]}'`, a program can read the `data` config into a rich object with: